earthtraveller1/neovim-config/README.md

-# NeoVim Configurations
+# Neng's NeoVim Configuration

-My Personal NeoVim configuration.
-Feel free to steal this and use it for yourself if you would like.
+A NeoVim configuration, written specifically for Neng.